HealthRex/CDSS/scripts/DevWorkshop/GoogleCloudPlatform/readme.md

 ### Purpose:

  1. **Store terabytes of health data that you can query with SQL Syntax**
- 2. **Increase Reproducibility by Sharing and Manipulating DataFrames and Code through Quiver on Collaborative Projects**
+ 2. **Increase Reproducibility by Sharing and Manipulating DataFrames and Code on Collaborative Projects**

 ### Goals to get through